Lionel Hutz: (on tape, with no attempt to hide the fact it's dubbed) To my executor, Lionel Hutz, I leave $50,000.

 - Scooby-Doo and Guess Who?: In "Hollywood Knights!", the gardener who works at the supposedly haunted mansion is trying to scare the late owner's daughter so nobody would challenge the will he forged to make himself the new owner.

 - Howard Hughes died without a will, and several forgeries turned up.
 The most famous one was by Melvin Dummar, who claimed that he had picked up Hughes hitchhiking one day and was given $156 million in a handwritten will.
 This later became the basis for the film Melvin And Howard.

-- Since one way of imperial succession in XVIII century Russia was will written by a reigning emperor, pretenders were known to show up with documents like these.
-Princess Tarakanova is the most well known one, claiming to be an illegitimate daughter of the late Empress Elizabeth and sporting a convincing enough will that supposedly legitimized her birth.
+- Since one way of imperial succession in XVIII century Russia was a will written by a reigning emperor, pretenders were known to show up with documents like these.
+Princess Tarakanova is the most well-known one, claiming to be an illegitimate daughter of the late Empress Elizabeth and sporting a convincing enough will that supposedly legitimized her birth.